 Knowing when the best time to buy anything is can be tricky and that’s no less true of expensive electronics.
 That said, when you need a new laptop, you probably really need a new laptop.
 It’s rarely the kind of thing you can put off for too long, so if your existing laptop has died and you don’t have the luxury of waiting for the next big sale, then don’t hesitate to snap up one of these deals now.

 However, if you’re willing and able to wait, there are potentially better laptop bargains to hold out for.
 There’s never any guarantee you’ll find a better deal later, but there are certain sales events that tend to offer the lowest prices you’ll see all year.
-The next big one is Prime Day.
-Landing in the summer as part of Amazon’s birthday celebrations, this was originally an Amazon-exclusive sale (and officially it still is).
+The big one in the summer is Prime Day.
+Landing in July as part of Amazon’s birthday celebrations, this was originally an Amazon-exclusive sale (and officially it still is).
 However, these days, many retailers get in on the Prime Day action and run their own competing sales, including Dell.
-It’s very likely that we’ll see some deep discounts on Dell laptops around Prime Day so if you can hold on, it may be worth the wait.

 A potentially even better sales event is Black Friday weekend and Cyber Monday.
 Traditionally, technology and gadgets are huge sellers as part of the two blowouts, and virtually every retailer participates.
 It’s almost a certainty that we’ll see worthy markdowns on Dell laptops.
 However, there’s a catch: It’s not until the end of November.
 That’s a long time to wait to snap up a new laptop for less.
 While the discounts may be deeper, they’re probably not “wait until the end of the year” level of deep.
 Instead, you’re best off buying now to enjoy your new laptop sooner.
 We get that buying a new laptop isn’t an impulse purchase, but things change fast and it isn’t something to wait months for, either.
 Weigh up your options and buy now if you spot a good deal on a laptop you like that fits your budget.